My L.A. Must-Stalk List

 7. Torrance High School from Beverly Hills, 90210 – Another no-brainer for those who know anything about this stalker.
 Torrance High School is located at 2200 West Carson Street in Torrance.
 You can read my post on the location here.

 8. Yamashiro Hollywood – I have three things to say about this restaurant – views, views and views.
 While the food is most-definitely spectacular (especially the Butter Lettuce Wraps and Crispy Chicken), the place serves up some of the best views in all of Southern California.
 Little known fact – the spire on top of the Capital Records Building, which is visible from Yamashiro, intermittently spells out Hollywood in old Morse Code each night.
 Be sure to head to the eatery right around sunset so that you can catch glimpses of both the daytime and nighttime views.
-You can read my post on the restaurant here.
+You can check out my post about the restaurant here.
 Yamashiro Hollywood is located at 1999 Sycamore Avenue in Hollywood.

 9. The Huntington Library – Hands down one of my favorite spots in Southern California.
 Aside from being an oft-filmed-at locale, the place is just spectacularly beautiful.
 One could easily spend an entire day just walking the grounds.
 Along with Disneyland, if I only had one day to spend in L.A., I would spend it here.
 I would skip the Library area, though, and head straight to the spectacular and extensive gardens.
 You can read my post on the location here.
 The Huntington Library is located at 1151 Oxford Road in San Marino.